Skip to content

 The Court

 The Supreme Court of South Australia.
-Most strata disputes are heard in the Magistrates Court as minor civil actions — but the Act uses "the Court" specifically for the Supreme Court.
+Most strata disputes are heard in the Magistrates Court as minor civil action, but the Act uses "the Court" specifically for the Supreme Court.

 Deposited